Abies lasiocarpa 'DuFlon' / DuFlon subalpine fir

-Abies lasiocarpa 'DuFlon' is arguably one of the smallest available cultivars of Alpine Fir.
-The overall structure of a mature specimen is symmetrical and ball shaped with rich-green needles and small rounded buds, somewhat atypical for the species.
-After many years, a weak leader may develop but this is a rare occurrence.
-Annual expected growth is less than 1 inch (2.5 cm) producing a 10 inches (25 cm) round ball of needles after 10 years.
+Abies lasiocarpa 'DuFlon' is arguably one of the smallest available cultivars of subalpine Fir.
+The overall structure of a mature specimen is symmetrical and globose with rich-green needles and small rounded buds, somewhat atypical for the species.
+After many years, a weak leader may develop; but this is a rare occurrence.
+Expected annual growth is less than 1 inch (2.5 cm) producing a 10 inches (25 cm) round ball of needles after 10 years.
 This plant is one of the absolute "must-have" cultivars for the miniature conifer collection.
 It is a perfect choice for a rock garden or trough planting.

 Numerous spellings exist in the trade such as Duflon, which is how it is listed in the RHS Horticultural Database, or Du Flon.
 Neither spelling is correct.
 In the course of doing research for his book, Small Conifers for Small Gardens, Bob Fincham was able to determine the correct spelling of Alton DuFlon's name by reviewing public records.